prasadposture/Stellar-Classification/README.md

 # Stellar-Classification
 This repository contains exploratory data analysis of stellar data and use unsupervised and supervised learning to classiify them into stars, quasars and galaxies.
+As an astronomy enthusiast this project helped me getting started my journey into the field of data driven astronomy.